Guide

 If you're not involved in daily operations, you may still benefit from a CGT reduction through Investors' Relief.
 This applies only to unlisted companies, and you must have held the shares for at least three years.

-If you're considering a business sale, it’s worth reviewing your plans before the higher rates come into play.
+If you're considering a business sale, review your plans before the higher rates come into effect.

 Apprenticeship levy replacement